Funnysuslik/aidigital_test/README.md

 ### 4. Configuration

 * Use a `.env` file for configuration constants.
-* Add automatic `.env` generation from Google Secret Manager (confirm the exact service name).
+* Add automatic `.env` generation from Google Secret Manager (confirm the exact service name) if needed.

 ---